Rail disruption worsens due to Covid and strikes

 Many other operators in addition to Southern have cancelled trains due to the impact of the pandemic.

-They include Avanti West Coast, CrossCountry, Greater Anglia, London North Eastern Railway, Northern, ScotRail, TransPennine Express and Transport for Wales.
+They include Avanti West Coast, CrossCountry, Greater Anglia, London North Eastern Railway, Northern, ScotRail, South Western Railway (SWR), TransPennine Express and Transport for Wales.

+SWR said it was suffering a shortage of staff “across our business” such as drivers, guards, engineers and controllers.

+The firm warned passengers that its services were “subject to short-notice cancellations”.

 Southern’s decision to suspend its London Victoria services also means it will not serve Clapham Junction, Wandsworth Common or Battersea Park.